mniju/Blog/_posts/2020-07-24-An-Introduction-to-PPO.md

 **Relative Policy Performance Bounds**:

-We need to check the performance of one policy to  the performance of another policy.
+For this ,we check the performance of one policy to  the performance of another policy and check that they are in specific bounds

 As explained [in this Lecture](https://youtu.be/ycCtmp4hcUs?t=850)